 Mora: But you told me never to go in your room...

-- One sketch in The Whitest Kids U Know features a kid on the first day of home-schooling.
+- One sketch in The Whitest Kids U' Know features a kid on the first day of homeschooling.
 His mother (the teacher) runs into some problem when she has to give him detention, and so must tell the kid which room is detention hall (she doesn't want to send him to his room, as that would be too little like school).
 Her first try is the washing room, which falls down she has to wash clothes.
-Then she suggests the garage, followed by outside (both of which fails because the kids mentions things he could do there).
-Finally she just gives up and tells him to go to his room, which quite obviously it what he wanted all along.
+Then she suggests the garage, followed by outside (both of which fails because the kids mention things he could do there).
+Finally, she just gives up and tells him to go to his room, which quite obviously is what he wanted all along.

-- Parodied in Sam & Max: Freelance Police: "Chariots of the Dogs", when, after Sam and Max cause a catastrophic temporal anomaly, the spaceship's computer AI orders them to go back to the spaceship "To think about what you've done."
+- In Sam & Max: Freelance Police: "Chariots of the Dogs", after Sam and Max cause a catastrophic temporal anomaly, the spaceship's computer AI orders them to go back to the spaceship "To think about what you've done."

 - In Katamari, the King of All Cosmos starts to send the Prince to his room after he breaks a lamp.
 However, he rethinks this and sends him to Earth instead.

-- Tourettes Guy did this to his son in one video.
+- The Tourettes Guy did this to his son in one video.

 Danny: Aw, fuck you!
 You're grounded!